Ali-Rashid85/nestjs-technical-assignment/README.md

 - Add a clear and concise readme that explains all the needed steps to deploy and run test of the project in a local environment
 - Add github actions that run all tests on PR events
 - Integrate with the OpenAI API (use ChatGPT to generate the emails sent to employees when the check in for attendance)
+- The project should be containerized and running in docker

 ## Submission
 - Share the link to your public github repository containing your code